figtools/figgy.docs/docs/manual/integrations/slack.md

 - ID of user who performed the delete.
 - Environment where the delete was performed.

-!!! hint "To disable these events, set the parameter: `/figgy/integrations/slack/notify-deletes` to a value of `false`"
+!!! hint "To disable these events, set the fig: `/figgy/integrations/slack/notify-deletes` to a value of `false`"